PoisotLab/EcologicalNetworks.jl/docs/src/index.md

 ## Overview of methods

 This table gives an overview of the currently available methods, as a function of the network type.
-In the *Quantitative* column, a `D` means that the method exists *but* works on the *Deterministic* part of the network (*i.e.* the information about interaction weight is removed).
+In the *Quantitative* column, a `D` means that the method exists *but* works on the *Deterministic* part of the network (*i.e.* the information about interaction weight is removed). `B`: bipartite; `U`: unipartite.

 | Measure type   | Measure            | Deterministic | Quantitative | Probabilistic |
 |:---------------|:-------------------|:-------------:|:------------:|:-------------:|